Digby Jones, Baron Jones of Birmingham: Government appointments and peerage

-Jones served as the unpaid UK Skills Envoy from 2006 to 2007, before taking up the role of Minister of State for Trade and Investment 29 June 2007.
-The post was situated in both the newly created Department for Business, Enterprise and Regulatory Reform and the Foreign Office.
-He was appointed as a Government Minister in a move to create a government "of all the talents".
+Jones served as the unpaid UK Skills Envoy from 2006 to 2007, before taking up the role of Minister of State for Trade 29 June 2007.
+The post was situated in both the newly created Department for Business, Enterprise and Regulatory Reform and the Foreign and Commonwealth Office.
+He was appointed as a minister in a move to create a government of all the talents.
 As he was not a parliamentarian at the time, Jones was made a life peer, and became a member of the House of Lords.
 It was suggested that he was taking the Labour whip in the House of Lords, but he chose not to join the Labour Party.
 He was gazetted as a peer on 10 July 2007 as Baron Jones of Birmingham, of Alvechurch and of Bromsgrove in the County of Worcestershire, and took his seat in the House of Lords that same day.

-Formally styled The Lord Jones of Birmingham, he sat as a Crossbencher in the House of Lords.

 Jones had considered running for Mayor of London after being encouraged by a group of prominent businessmen.
 He was also approached by the Conservative Party about becoming its candidate, but rejected this idea.

-In April 2008, Jones announced his intention to resign as Minister of Trade and Investment later in the year.
-He resigned in October 2008 and was appointed to be a UK Business Ambassador for UK Trade & Investment.
+In April 2008, Jones announced his intention to resign as Minister of State for Trade later in the year.
+He resigned in October 2008 and was appointed to be a UK Business Ambassador for Trade and Investment.
 In testimony to the Public Administration Committee he said that his time as a junior minister was "one of the most dehumanising and depersonalising experiences" anyone could have and that he had been amazed by how many civil servants he thought deserved the sack.
+He was, however, positive about the decision to appoint Peter Mandelson as Secretary of State for Business, Enterprise and Regulatory Reform in the October 2008 reshuffle.

 Subsequent political career and retirement

+Jones sat as a crossbencher until retiring from the House of Lords on 31 August 2020.

 On 20 September 2013, Jones spoke at the UK Independence Party conference in London as a guest speaker, addressing the conference on business and economic matters.

 On 29 September 2014, it was rumoured that Jones might defect to the Conservative Party after he introduced the Chancellor of the Exchequer, George Osborne, before his keynote speech at the Conservative Party conference in Birmingham.
 He said that Osborne "deserves a personal pat on the back" for having "stuck to your guns and did what was right for our country."
 In response to any rumour regarding a possible defection, Jones stated: "I don't do party politics" and "business is my constituency."

 In March 2020, Jones moved permanently to Guernsey, serving as Chairman of the Guernsey Policy & Economics Group.
-Shortly thereafter, on 31 August 2020, he retired from the House of Lords.